rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/vsphere/_index.md

 ## Prerequisites

-- Before proceeding to create a cluster, you must ensure that you have a vSphere user with sufficient permissions.
+Before proceeding to create a cluster, you must ensure that you have a vSphere user with sufficient permissions.
 If you are planning to make use of vSphere volumes for persistent storage in the cluster, there are [additional requirements]({{< baseurl >}}/rke/v0.1.x/en/config-options/cloud-providers/vsphere/) that must be met.

-- If you want to reuse a node from a previous Rancher Launched Kubernetes cluster, [clean the node]({{< baseurl >}}/rancher/v2.x/en/admin-settings/removing-rancher/rancher-cluster-nodes/) before using it in a cluster again.
-If you reuse a node that hasn't been cleaned, cluster provisioning may fail.

 ## Provisioning a vSphere Cluster